About the Acoustical Society of America

-The Acoustical Society of America (ASA) is the premier international scientific society in acoustics, dedicated to increasing and diffusing the knowledge of acoustics and its practical applications.
+The purpose of the Acoustical Society of America (ASA) is to generate, disseminate, and promote the knowledge and practical applications of acoustics

 Since its organization in 1929, the Society has grown steadily in membership and stature.
-At this time nearly 7000 men and women who work in acoustics throughout the U.S. and abroad belong to this prestigious Society.
+At this time about 7500 men and women who work in acoustics throughout the U.S. and abroad belong to this prestigious Society.
 A variety of fields related to sound are represented:

 - Measurement Technologies and Instrumentation